 Possession of Firearms in Alabama

-Although constitutional carry in Alabama is prohibited, you do not need a gun license to open carry within the state.
-If you are at least eighteen years old, without any prohibition for the possession of firearms either federally in any US state, you can open carry in Alabama.
-However, open carry is not allowed in some parts of the state.
+If you are at least 19 years old, without any prohibition for the possession of firearms either federally or in any US state, you can open carry in Alabama.

-If you have an Alabama concealed weapon permit, you can possess firearms in bars, and similar places for the consumption of alcohol, except there is a post prohibiting such.
-Alabama gun laws indicate that the possession of firearms in private buildings of properties is only possible with consent from the landowner.
+Alabama gun laws indicate that the possession of firearms in private buildings of properties is only possible with consent from the land owner.
 Also, it is unlawful to carry firearms in any building with a post prohibiting the possession of weapons.

 Hotels and similar establishments have the right to come up with policies, so you need to contact the management to know if you can possess firearms within the premises.